diva-exchange/diva-dockerized/README.md

 This project has the following purpose: even if DIVA consists of several independent modules, it still should be easy to have the complete environment available.

-## Get Started
+## Get Started - How to create your own test network
-Basically there are two options: either join an existing network or create your own.

-To start with, it is recommended to join the existing DIVA test network.
-The test network can be explored on https://testnet.diva.exchange.

 ### Docker Compose
 **IMPORTANT**: Make sure you have [Docker Compose](https://docs.docker.com/compose/install/) installed.
 Check your Docker Compose installation by executing `docker compose version` in a terminal.